 There are a variety of different health supplements available on the market today.
-Depending on the individual’s needs, supplements can provide many potential benefits.
+Depending on the individual’s needs, taking supplements can provide many potential benefits.
 Vitamins, calcium and even weight loss remedies are all popular reasons to seek out health supplements.
 Without proper research, however, these supplements could be dangerous.

 What Are Supplements?

 Supplements can be found in most grocery stores or pharmacies.
 They can come in capsules, pill form or chewable depending on how the consumer wants to ingest them.
 Just because many of these over-the-counter supplements claim they are ‘organic’ or ‘natural’ does not necessarily safe to use on a regular basis.

 The Dietary Supplement Health and Education Act describes supplements as a unique class of food.
 Supplements may contain vitamins, minerals, amino acids, botanicals, enzymes, organ tissues, metabolites and/or extracts.
 These ingredients may be taken separately or mixed together to be considered a dietary supplement.

 Why Do People Use Supplements?

 The simplest answer to this question is that most people want to make sure they are receiving enough of the essential nutrients, like biotin, to maintain or even improve their health.